 The words that God provides go from shallow to deep.
 Therefore, what He says continues to deepen from people’s external behaviors and actions to their corrupt dispositions, and from there it goes further to put the spotlight on the deepest recesses of people’s souls—their nature.
 During the time that “The Words of Christ as He Walked in the Churches (III)” was expressed, God’s utterances emphasize the essence and identity of man, and what a real man means—these deepest truths and essential questions regarding people’s entry into life.
 Of course, thinking back to the truth God provides man with in “The Words of Christ as He Walked in the Churches (I),” by comparison, “The Words of Christ as He Walked in the Churches (III)” is simply too profound.
 This section deals with people’s future path and how they can be perfected; it deals with mankind’s future destination as well as words on God and man entering into rest together.
 (It could be said that to date, these are the words God has expressed to man regarding their nature, their mission, and their destination that are the easiest to understand.)
 God hopes that those who read these words are those who have come out from human notions and imaginations, and who are able to have a pure understanding of every word of His deep in their hearts.
 He hopes even more that all those who read these words can take His words as the truth, the way, and the life, and that they do not treat God lightly or deceive Him.
 If people read these words with an attitude of examining or scrutinizing God, then its entire significance is lost on them.
 Only those who pursue the truth, have set their hearts on following God, and are without a shred of doubt toward Him are qualified to accept these words.

-“The Words of Christ as He Walked in the Churches (IV)” are another kind of divine words that follow after “God’s Utterances to the Entire Universe.”
-This section includes God’s exhortations, teachings, and revelations to all people in Christian denominations and sects, such as: “When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth,” “Those Incompatible With Christ Are Surely Opponents of God.”
+“The Words of Christ as He Walked in the Churches (IV)” is another type of divine words that follows after “God’s Utterances to the Entire Universe.”
+This section includes God’s exhortations, teachings, and revelations to all people in Christian denominations, such as: “When You Behold the Spiritual Body of Jesus Will Be When God Has Made Anew Heaven and Earth,” “Those Incompatible With Christ Are Surely Opponents of God.”
 It also includes the most specific requirements that God has for mankind, such as: “You Ought to Prepare a Sufficiency of Good Deeds for Your Destination,” “Three Admonitions,” “Transgressions Will Take Man to Hell.”
 Many aspects are spoken of such as revelations and judgments for all kinds of people and words on how to know God.
 It could be said that this section is the core of God’s judgment of mankind.
 What is most unforgettable is that when God was about to close the curtain on His work, He exposed what is in people’s bones—betrayal.
 His goal is to have people know this fact in the end and to burn it into the deepest parts of their hearts: It doesn’t matter how long you have been His follower—your nature is still to betray God.
 That is, it is in people’s nature to betray God because people do not have absolute maturity in their lives, they only have relative changes in disposition.
 Although these two chapters, “Betrayal (1)” and “Betrayal (2),” deliver a blow to people, they truly are God’s most loyal and benevolent warnings to people.
 At the very least, when people are complacent and self-conceited, after reading these two chapters, their own evilness will be restrained and they will calm down.
 Through these two chapters God reminds all people that no matter how mature your life is, how deep your experience is, how great your confidence is, and no matter where you were born and where you are going, your nature of betraying God can come out at any time and any place.
 What God wants to tell each and every person is this: Betrayal of God is human nature.
 Of course God’s intention in expressing these two chapters is not to find excuses to eliminate or condemn mankind, but it is to make them more aware of their own nature and thus very carefully live in front of God at all times to obtain His guidance, avoiding losing His presence and stepping onto the path of no return.
 These two chapters are an alarm bell for all those who follow God.
 Hopefully people may understand God’s earnest intentions.
 After all, these words are all indisputable facts, so why does man haggle over when and how they were expressed by God?
 If God kept all of these things to Himself and did not say them but waited until people thought it was a suitable time, wouldn’t it be too late?
 When would the most suitable time be?

 In these four sections God uses multiple methods and perspectives.
 For example, sometimes He uses satire, and sometimes He uses the method of direct supply and teaching; sometimes He uses examples, and sometimes He uses harsh rebukes.
 Overall, there are all kinds of different methods, and the goal is to cater to people’s various states and tastes.
 The perspective from which He speaks changes with the different methods or content of what He says.
 For example, sometimes He says, “I” or “Me,” that is, He speaks to people from the perspective of God Himself.
 Sometimes He speaks from the third person, saying “God” is this or that, and there are other times that He speaks from the perspective of a human being.
 No matter what perspective He speaks from, it cannot change His essence.
 That is because no matter how He speaks, what He expresses is all God’s own essence—it is all the truth, and it is what mankind needs.